 The main spoken language is French, but it’s fairly common for people to speak English.
 However, learning some basic conversational French will make your daily life much easier, particularly if you want the true experience of living abroad.

 You’ll likely find a number of expat language classes in the city, which can cover a number of different bases.

-Bordeaux has its own airport, located roughly 5 miles from the city centre.
-This makes international connections a breeze so you shouldn’t have any problems visiting friends or family.
+Bordeaux has its own airport, located roughly 5 miles from the city center.
+This makes international connections a breeze, so you shouldn’t have any problems visiting friends or family.

 Is Bordeaux a safe city?

 Bordeaux has a lower crime rate than many major British cities.
 While its crime rate is higher than the smaller surrounding towns, it’s considerably lower than London, for example.